 They generated thousands of links to Ms. Sowerbutts' review over the following weeks and months, approximately 8,500 currently.

-All of these superficial, know-nothing, zero-value-added "pap reviews" linked to the review in question, pushing it to the top spot for "site build it scam" and other similar keywords.
-It has even managed to push the "review" into the Top 10 for "site build it" itself.
+All of these superficial, know-nothing, zero-value-added "pap reviews" linked to the review in question, pushing it to the top spot for "Solo Build It! scam" and other similar keywords.
+It has even managed to push the "review" into the Top 10 for "Solo Build It!" itself.

 "Splogging" itself was later dismantled by Google, as we had predicted at the time.
 Vic disappeared and Griz honorably confessed to the errors of his ways after Google removed his main blog from Blogspot.

-Still, Ms. Sowerbutts' review (and a few others that "rode" the bomb) continue to benefit enormously, misleading those Google users who search for "site build it" as part of their due diligence.
+Still, Ms. Sowerbutts' review (and a few others that "rode" the bomb) continue to benefit enormously, misleading those Google users who search for "Solo Build It!" as part of their due diligence.

 Why?
 How?
 Let's continue, but first let me emphasize…